Using LLM Providers¶

 Once you have a Genie instance, you can access LLM functionalities:

-• async genie.llm.chat(messages: List[ChatMessage], provider_id: Optional[str] = None, stream: bool = False, **kwargs) -> Union[LLMChatResponse, AsyncIterable[LLMChatChunk]]: For conversational interactions.
+async genie.llm.chat(messages: List[ChatMessage], provider_id: Optional[str] = None, stream: bool = False, **kwargs) -> Union[LLMChatResponse, AsyncIterable[LLMChatChunk]]: For conversational interactions.messages: A list ofChatMessagedictionaries (see Types).provider_id: Optional.
+The ID of the LLM provider plugin to use.stream: Optional (defaultFalse).
+IfTrue, returns an async iterable ofLLMChatChunkobjects.**kwargs: Additional provider-specific parameters (e.g.,temperature,tools,tool_choice,output_schemafor structured output).

 LLM providers are primarily configured using FeatureSettings in your MiddlewareConfig.